Harry-KNIGHT/Clean-code-POC/README.md

 ### Acknowledgments

-I extend my gratitude to Lionel, Mickaël, Ronaël, and others who have generously contributed to improving my visualization and coding skills.
+I extend my gratitude to Lionel, Mickaël, Ronaël, Paul, and others who have generously contributed to improving my visualization and coding skills.
 Your support is greatly appreciated.